How to Answer: What Interests You About This Position? (with Examples)

 Questions Answered:

-• What the interviewer is look for in your answer
+What the interviewer is looking for in your answer

 Why are they asking about my interest in the job?

-Did you apply because it’s something you’re passionate about or was it just another job that you threw your resume hat into?
+Did you apply because it’s something you’re passionate about, or was it just another job you threw your resume hat into?

-They are looking for specifics around your career goals, personality, and overall skill set to potentially match up with what the company is looking for.
+They are looking for specifics around your career goals, personality, and overall skill set to match what the company is looking for.

-It’s important to display your best self to show them that you ARE the ideal fit who can take on any project thrown your way.
+It’s essential to display your best self to show them that you ARE the ideal fit who can take on any project thrown your way.

-Your answer (and even the way you answer) can tell them a lot about you as an applicant, which is why you should prepare a well-thought-out response ahead of time.
+Your answer (and even how you answer) can tell them a lot about you as an applicant, so you should prepare a well-thought-out response ahead of time.

 How to Answer “What Interests You Most About This Position” Interview Question